1,000+ Opportunities

 140 Amicks Ferry Road. | Suite 334 | Chapin SC 29036 Powered by Wild Apricot Membership Software

-Based on current listing details, eligibility includes: Local private nonprofit 501(c)(3) tax-exempt organizations in South Carolina offering animal spaying and neutering programs.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local private nonprofit 501(c)(3) tax-exempt organizations in South Carolina offering animal spaying and neutering programs.
+Confirm the full requirements in the official notice before applying.